dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 After induction, the execution layer – the topmost layer of the core IC protocol stack – is triggered to deterministically *schedule* messages in the induction pool for execution and executing them.
 The actual execution of messaging happens inside a sandbox, which can be thought of as a virtual machine responsible for the execution of canister messages.
 Message routing and execution modify the subnet state in a deterministic way, i.e., the state of the node is changed in the same way on every (honest) node of the subnet, which is crucial for achieving the replicated state machine properties of a subnet.
-The execution of a message can write to memory pages of the canister the message is executed on and also to changing other scheduling and execution related metadata in the state.
+The execution of a message can write to memory pages of the canister the message is executed on and change other metadata in the state.
 The execution of a message can also lead to the creation of new messages targeted at other canisters.
 Such a message can be either targeted at a canister on the local subnet or another subnet.
 In the former case, execution can directly place the new message into the input queue of the target canister.